Mongolian wrestling: Mongolian National Naadam

-In Mongolia, the Naadam ('Game' in English) take place in July each year.
+In Mongolia, the Naadam ('Game' in English) takes place in July each year.

-The biggest competition is National Naadam competition in Ulaanbaatar that has the largest number of wrestlers and live radio and television broadcasts throughout the country.
+The biggest competition is the National Naadam competition in Ulaanbaatar, which has the largest number of wrestlers and live radio and television broadcasts throughout the country.
 Naadam is divided into three classes based on the Mongolian administrative divisions.

-For the Naadam of Ulaanbaatar, the matches are held in a large stadium, while in countryside for smaller scale Naadams the matches are generally held in a small stadium or on an open grassy field; however they can also occur on a soft dirt area not littered with gravel.
+For the Naadam of Ulaanbaatar, the matches are held in a large stadium, while in countryside for smaller scale Naadams the matches are generally held in a small stadium or on an open grassy field; however, they can also occur on a soft dirt area not littered with gravel.
 Since there are no weight classes in the Naadam of Mongolia, a small wrestler can compete against an opponent over twice his size.
-Smallest wrestlers usually weigh around 70 kg, while the biggest are over 160 kg, the median weight of a competitor at the Naadam is around 115 kg.
+Smallest wrestlers usually weigh around 70 kg, while the biggest are over 160 kg.
+The median weight of a competitor at the Naadam is around 115 kg.

-Traditionally the wrestlers were not randomly matched through like a drawing.
-The host of the Naadam had the privilege to arrange these matches and would often lend their favorites an advantage.
+Traditionally, the wrestlers are not randomly matched.
+The host of the Naadam has the privilege to arrange these matches and would often lend their favorites an advantage.
 Sometimes such arrangements would result in serious disputes between hosts and visiting wrestlers.
-Although the modern wrestling codes since 1980 stipulate that a lot drawing method be used, but this is usually only done at major cross-regional Naadams and championship matches.
-At the grassroots level the traditional system is still used.
+Although the modern wrestling codes since 1980 stipulate that a lot drawing method be used, this is usually only done at major cross-regional Naadams and championship matches.
+At the grassroots level, the traditional system is still used.

 Rank can only be attained during the Naadam festival.
 The number of rounds won by each wrestler determines rank.
 The lowest rank is the Falcon of Sum, given to the top four wrestlers at the soum level Naadam in any 329 sums of Mongolia.
-Highest rank is "Champion."
+Highest rank is "Champion".
 The rank is held for life.

-If the wrestler achieves the same rank two years in a row the rank is decorated.
-For example, a second time winner of the aimag level Naadam two years in a row would become a Hurts Arslan (Sharp Lion).
+If a wrestler secures five or more wins in a Naadam but doesn't surpass their previous record, they are honored with a title (чимэг) instead of being promoted.
+For instance, if a State Hawk wins six matches in a State Naadam for the first time (having previously won six times to attain the State Hawk rank at a lower rank), they are honored with the title of Unen Zorigt, which translates to "truly brave", and assume the designation of Unen Zorigt State Hawk (Үнэн Зоригт Харцага).